heroku/einstein-vision-node/README.md

 http://docs.metamind.io/docs/what-you-need-to-call-api

-Once you have a JWT token use the button below to deploy or follow instructions to set deploy manually.
+Once you have a JWT token use the button below to deploy your app to Heroku.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 ## Manual Setup ##

-How to install and deploy without the deploy button above.

 Note:
 * `$app` represents your chosen name for your heroku metamind app.